Before we dive deep into the best foundation brushes and how to use them, let’s quickly take a peek at my favorites!

 Flat brushes are meant to be used with cream and liquid foundations.
-A flat brush will be the most time consuming to use out of all the brush types, but also allows you the most control.
+A flat brush will be the most time-consuming to use out of all the brush types and allow you the most control.

 These will give you the best overall coverage out there.
 Often used by celebrity makeup artists, especially before a night out on the red carpet.
 The flat bristles don’t absorb products, therefore allowing more product to be applied to your face.

 Writers note: Next to just using your fingers, flat brushes will be the most cost-effective when it comes to product consumption used.